rdd-giga/qlear-guides/source/_posts/Changing Language.md

 ---
-title: Changing Language
+title: 'Changing Language'
-categories: User Settings
+categories: 'User Settings'
+sortIndex: '3'
 ---
-LGTM

 QLEAR currently supports English and Mandarin 简体中文.
 To change to your preferred language, please use the following steps:

 ## 1. Change Language